Capital Region Industry Sectors

 Our key technology and manufacturing sectors of focus include the following:

-- Description: Companies in this sector work with materials and devices at the atomic and molecular level to create many types of structures or devices with improved molecular organization.
+Companies in this sector control materials and devices at a molecular and atomic scale or a series of disciplines that works at the atomic and molecular level to create many types of structures or devices with improved molecular organization.

-- Highlights: The Albany-Troy-Schenectady metro area in 2014 and 2015 ranked second in the U.S. for semiconductor device manufacturing process patents.
-Also, between 2011 and 2015, employment in the area’s semiconductor and other electronic component manufacturing subsector also increased by 190 percent to 3,513 jobs.
+Highlights: The Albany-Troy-Schenectady metro area in 2014 and 2015 ranked second in the U.S. for semiconductor device manufacturing process patents.
+At its Fab 8 chip plant in Saratoga County, GLOBALFOUNDRIES employs more than 3,000 people.

 Cleantech/Energy: Solar, Wind, Fuel Cells, Geothermal and Smart Grid